uniwebcms/uniweb-module-builder/docs/cloudflare_setup.md

 #### Building for Cloudflare

 We can now distribute multiple collection per repository.
 Still, when building a collection, we must build one at a time.
-The name of the collection is taken from the environment variable `TARGET_COLLECTION`.
-One option is to set `TARGET_COLLECTION` in your `.env.dev` file to the name of target collection.
+The name of the collection is taken from the environment variable `TARGET_MODULE`.
+One option is to set `TARGET_MODULE` in your `.env.dev` file to the name of target collection.
 Then, run the script below whenever you want to build and commit that collection.

 ```bash
 # Build and commit